Photo Credit: Ted Eytan

 You can also join the Capital Bikeshare program.
 You can get bikes for a day, 3 days, a month, or a year, and have access to them 24/7.
 The first half hour of each trip is free, and each additional half hour incurs a fee.

 So, statistically speaking, Washington DC’s crime rate isn’t great.

 Neighborhood Scout puts DC’s Crime index rating at a whopping 4 out of 100.

 But, as with most cities, personal caution and situational awareness matter a lot more than geography and some nebulous statistic.

 So, check out the map to see where the areas with the highest crime density are and do your best to not be wandering around them past midnight.

-So yeah, don’t be an idiot, stay out of trouble, and avoid being a jerk who invites people to antagonize you and you’ll be fine.
+It’s pretty basic––be smart, stay out of trouble, and avoid being a jerk who invites people to antagonize you, and you’ll be fine.

 Before we start looking for apartments, let’s first consider what kind of accommodations you’ll need in DC.

 DC has relatively mild weather for a city in the Eastern United States.
 Still, as is the case with the region, the winters get plenty cold, and the midsummer months can be very hot.

 You’ll definitely want an apartment with heating and air conditioning.